It is natural for a dolphin to attempt to hide an injury or illness, as an obvious injury or illness would

 hormone levels as well as for studying changes in the ratio of protein, fat, and carbohydrate as the female rears her

 nursing calf over the months following its birth.
+Another reason for milk collection is to provide an "emergency supply" should

 "Blowhole desensitization" is the conditioning of the dolphin to having objects placed above and on the blowhole